-Second.
-But I notice in the next place the completeness of this judgment; the blood came out of the winepress 1600 hundred furlongs.
-We have before shown that this, being 200 miles, gives us the length of the land of Canaan, and as it denotes in the way we handled it in the completeness of the victory, here it denotes the completeness of the judgment.
-And I want your attention in this part of the subject very particularly because I think it may be of use to you even in years to come.
-There was not one part of the inheritance of any of the 12 tribes which was not destroyed, the judgment reached unto the whole land, there was not one part that was not destroyed.
+II.
+But I notice in the next place the COMPLETENESS OF THIS JUDGMENT; the blood came out of the winepress a thousand and six hundred furlongs.
+We have before shewn that this, being two hundred miles, gives us the length of the land of Canaan, and as it denotes in the way we handled it the completeness of the victory, here it denotes the completeness of the judgment.
+And I want your attention in this part of the subject very particularly, because I think it may be of use to you even in years to come.
+There was not one part of the inheritance of any of the twelve tribes which was not destroyed, the judgment reached unto the whole land, there was not one part that was not destroyed.
 You will thus see that this will become a type, a kind of key, to enable us to understand the judgment of God in all other respects.
-And what I would impress upon your minds now, friends, is this, that the period, for there is one period in biblical history which the holy prophets take more notice of than any other period, and to which there are more prophecies referring then to in any other; and if we take care to keep to that, we shall find the measurements, and some of the dates, and various things so instructive, we shall keep away from error.
-I am fully aware of what the general custom of learned men is, they seem to get Rome in their eyes, and they cannot get away from Rome, and so they say all sorts of things to make these prophecies belong to Rome.
-But I think, after we have got the locality here spoken of, namely this 200 miles, the land of Canaan, after that we should give up locality, and take it mystically, and take this judgment to be a type not of the judgment of Rome merely, nor the judgment of Constantinople merely, nor of any other headquarters of the Dragon; but we must take this judgment as a picture of the judgment upon the whole man of sin, the profane world, the professing world, what whether Mahometan, Roman Catholic, or any other erroneous system that would overturn God's truth, that as the judgment was completed in Judea, and there was no part that was not destroyed, it sets before us the solemn truth that except we are found in the city (for the winepress was trodden without the city) so those that are citizens of Zion, they are safe, and escape this judgment.
+And what I would impress upon your minds now, friends, is this. that the period-for there is one period in biblical history which the holy prophets take more notice of than any other period, and to which period there are more prophecies referring than to any other; and if we take care to keep to that period, we shall find the measurements, and some of the dates, and various things so instructive, we shall keep then away from error.
+I am fully aware of what the general custom of learned men is, they seem to get Rome in their eye, and they cannot get away from Rome, and so they say all sorts of things to make these prophecies belong to Rome.
+But I think, after we have got the locality here spoken of, namely this two hundred miles, the land of Canaan-after that we should give up locality, and take it mystically, and take this judgment to be a type not of the judgment of Rome merely, nor the judgment of Constantinople merely, nor of any other head quarter of the dragon; but we must take this judgment as a picture of the judgment upon the whole man of sin, the profane world, the professing world, whether Mahometan, Roman Catholic, or any other erroneous system that would overturn God's truth, that as the judgment was completed in Judea, and there was no part that was not destroyed, it sets before us the solemn truth that except we are found in the city (for the winepress was trodden without the city) so those that are citizens of Zion, they are safe, and escape this